Naim Popal: Biography

 Naim Popal was born on 18 June 1954, into a Popalzai family, in the Demazang district in Kabul, Afghanistan.
 His father, Sayed Ahmad, worked at the Ministry of Energy while his mother, Rabia, took care of home duties.
 He is the middle child amongst five brothers and four sisters.
 His passion for music began at the age of nine, where he began singing and playing harmonium for his friends and classmates.
-His sister in law support him at the time a lot to make his music career.
+His sister in law supported him at the time a lot to make his music career.
 He attended the high schools of Habibiya and Shahey Du Shamshera.
 At Shahey Du Shamshera, he started a band called "Lalaha" (The Tulips).
 The name originated from a 1963 French film starring Alain Delon, whom Naim had greatly admired in his youth.
 The band consisted of Samey Khaluqi on drums, Nazer Baluch on bass guitar, Waqil Rawoufi on lead guitar, while Naim served as the vocalist and keyboardist.
 The band gained fame among the youth in Kabul and held many concerts in Kabul, Mazari Sharif, and Jalal-Abad.
 Eventually, Naim wanted to embark as a solo artist and approached Radio Kabul for a potential career.

 At the age of 18, Naim arrived at Radio Kabul for auditions.
 The studio executives were impressed with his marketable good looks and his soft, mesmerizing vocal range.
 They immediately asked him to bring in musicians and record a few singles.
 During the summer of 1972, Naim released his first single, "Laila Nowroz Ast".
 The song became an instant classic and launched the young Naim as a household name.
 At the same time, he worked as a sound technician at Afghan Film alongside Ahmad Zahir, who was also a talented singer and would have a major influence on Naim's artistic spirit.
 Naim also worked at Radio Kabul as a producer for one of their popular game shows, Musabequay Zeeni.
 While recording at Radio Kabul, Naim released many singles that were featured on compilations released by the Ariana Music and Afghan Music record labels.
 Memorable songs from this time period are "Marday Tanha" and "Simin Bari Gul", which highlight Naim's singing abilities.
 As his music career thrived, Naim began headlining various festivals and performing at concerts throughout Afghanistan.